AngleProtocol/angle-docs/core-module/lending.md

 This makes it both more efficient that other folding strategies, and a clear improvement compared to the base strategy.

-As of April 2022, a single folding strategy for USDC on Aave has been implemented.

 ### stETH strategy

 The strategy used for ETH is the StETHAcc strategy forked from Yearn [here](https://github.com/Grandthrax/yearn-steth-acc/blob/master/contracts/Strategy.sol).
 It buys stETH from Lido or Curve stETH/ETH pool depending on where it's cheaper, and then earns the stETH yield. stETH is exchanged to ETH when needed through the Curve pool.

-More complex ETH strategies will be developed in the future.
 The contract can be found [here](https://github.com/AngleProtocol/angle-core/blob/main/contracts/strategies/StrategyStETHAcc.sol).

 {% hint style="info" %}
-The state of the strategies used for different collateral types can be tracked on the [Angle Analytics](https://analytics.angle.money).
+The state of the strategies used for different collateral types can be tracked on the [Angle Analytics](https://analytics.angle.money), or on the [developers documentation](https://developers.angle.money/overview/smart-contracts/mainnet-contracts).
 {% endhint %}